Close

 Our representative will get in touch with you at the earliest.

-What Are Treasury Bills (T-Bills) and How Do They Work in India?
+What are Treasury Bills (T-Bills) and How Do They Work in India?

 Treasury bills (T-Bills) are short-term debt instruments issued by the government to raise funds.
-T-Bills are considered one of the safest investment options in India, as they are backed by the full faith and credit of the government.
+They are considered one of the safest investment options in India, as they are backed by the full faith and credit of the government.

 Key Takeaways